Chart Color Schemes

 Wollstonecraft features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Wollstonecraft's dwelling structure, as per the latest Census, consisted of 7.3% houses and 92.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Wollstonecraft was 27.5%, similar to Sydney metro, with the rest being mortgaged (22.6%) or rented (49.8%).
-The median monthly mortgage repayment was $2,711, higher than Sydney metro's average of $2,427.
-Median weekly rent in Wollstonecraft was $576, compared to Sydney metro's $470.
-Nationally, Wollstonecraft's mortgage repayments were significantly higher at $2,711 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Wollstonecraft, as per the latest Census evaluation, 7.3% of dwellings were houses while 92.7% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Sydney metropolitan areas where 55.9% of dwellings were houses and 44.1% were other types.
+Home ownership in Wollstonecraft was at 27.5%, similar to the Sydney metro average, with mortgaged dwellings at 22.6% and rented dwellings at 49.8%.
+The median monthly mortgage repayment in Wollstonecraft was $2,711, higher than the Sydney metro average of $2,427.
+The median weekly rent figure in Wollstonecraft was $576 compared to Sydney metro's $470.
+Nationally, Wollstonecraft's median monthly mortgage repayments were significantly higher at $2,711 compared to the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing